 This annual flushing program begins in May each year generally completing by the end of September.
-This program does not run during periods of high water usage or elevated stages of water conservation In 2019, unidirectional flushing was performed on the available water lines in 5 areas/neighbourhoods.
+This program does not run during periods of high water usage or elevated stages of water conservation.

+In 2020 unidirectional flushing was performed in Function Junction, Brio, Westside Rd, Stonebridge, Nicklaus North, Nesters, Spruce Grove, White Gold, Blueberry and the Whistler Village areas.
+The previous year in 2019 unidirectional flushing was performed on the available water lines in 5 areas/neighbourhoods.
 These areas were flushed in sections and can be identified as the following: Cheakamus Crossing, Benchlands, Emerald Estates, Rainbow and Alpine.
-In 2018, the areas that were flushed were Alta Vista, Tapley's, Taluswood, Creekside, Bayshore's, Spring Creek and Function Junction.
+In 2018, the areas that were flushed were Alta Vista, Tapley's, Taluswood, Creekside, Bayshores, Spring Creek and Function Junction.

 Several pipe lines are not flushed since they achieve the minimum flushing velocity required several times throughout the year and therefore are considered self-cleaning.
 There are also a few small sections of pipe that do not have the necessary connections/equipment required to be flushed.